Underused Housing Tax

 Many of our clients have experienced delays in the processing and assessment of their tax returns due to the information required to claim certain tax deductions and credits.
 We have listed below the more troublesome amounts:

-If you worked more than 50% of the time from home for a period of at least four consecutive weeks in 2020 due to the COVID-19 pandemic, you can claim $2 for each day you worked from home during that period.
+If you worked more than 50% of the time from home for a period of at least four consecutive weeks in the year (2020, 2021, or 2022) due to the COVID-19 pandemic, you can claim $2 for each day you worked from home during that period.

-You can then also claim any additional days you worked at home in 2020 due to the COVID-19 pandemic.
+You can then also claim any additional days you worked at home in the year due to the COVID-19 pandemic.

 Child care expenses

-The expenses only be claimed as a deduction against the employment income of the lower income parent.
+The expenses can only be claimed as a deduction against the employment income of the lower-income parent.

 In order to claim child care expenses, you must have a receipt from the child care provider.
 If the child care provider is an individual, the receipt must have the provider’s social insurance number.